clulab/processors/docs/processors-install.md

 }
 ```

-# External Dependencies
+## External Binaries

 Most of the `processors` dependencies are captured in the build file.
-However, a few `processors` unit tests depend also on `svm-rank`, which should be installed separately.
+However, a few `processors` unit tests depend also on the `svm-rank` binary, which should be installed separately.
 Simply installing the `svm-rank` binaries to `/usr/local/bin` (or another generic location in your path) solves the problem:

 https://www.cs.cornell.edu/people/tj/svm_light/svm_rank.html

-## Installing external dependencies on Mac OS X via `homebrew`
+### Installing external dependencies on Mac OS X via `homebrew`

-On Mac OS X, you can also install these external dependencies using `brew`:
+On Mac OS X, you can also install these external binaries using `brew`:

 ```bash
 brew tap myedibleenso/nlp
 brew install svmlight svmrank
 ```

-## Skipping tests involving external dependencies
+### Skipping tests involving external binaries

 Or, alternatively, you can run just the unit tests that do not require external binaries with the following command:

 `sbt 'test-only -- -l NeedsExternalBinary'`

-# How to compile the source code
+## How to compile the source code

 This is a `sbt` project, so use the usual commands, e.g., `sbt compile`, to compile.